 Once you are accepted for an Education Loan Finance loan, the monthly payment amount can be found in the Approval TIL.
 Once this document is approved, MOHELA will reach out to set up your payment information going forward.

 MOHELA (Missouri Higher Education Loan Authority) is the third party loan service provider that Education Loan Finance partners with to service your student loans.
 Once you accept your loan, MOHELA will reach out to you to set up an account that you will use to make monthly payments.

 Yes.
 It is highly efficient to sign up for e-statements with MOHELA, our third party loan servicer for student loans.

 Yes.
 The Education Loan Finance Referral Program is a rewards program for anyone who successfully refers individuals to refinance a student loan with Education Loan Finance.
-Whenever a new customer registers for the program through your referral link and completes an Education Loan Finance loan within 90 days of registering, you will receive a $400 cash bonus via check (you will be required to submit an IRS Form W-9) and the referred customer will receive a $100 cash bonus via check by mail within 6-8 weeks after the loan disburses.
+Whenever a new customer registers for the program through your referral link and completes an Education Loan Finance loan within 90 days of registering, you will receive a $400 cash bonus via check (you will be required to submit an IRS Form W-9) and the referred customer will receive a $100 bonus via a reduction in the refinanced principal loan balance within 6-8 weeks after the loan disburses.
 A new customer is defined as an individual without an existing Education Loan Finance loan account or who has not held an Education Loan Finance loan account within the past 24 months.
 Click here to register.